 Large clear pink flower clusters bloom a bit later, from mid-summer through fall.
 Excellent mildew resistance on glossy dark green foliage that glows with rich orange, red, and maroon fall color.
 Graceful, gently curving branches bare beautiful, multicolored, exfoliating bark.

-Not a tree, but a breakthrough, compact shrub with dense stems and lovely bark that peels away revealing multiple shades of tan, cream, brown, and greige.
+Not a tree, but a breakthrough, compact shrub with dense stems.
+The lovely bark peels away revealing multiple shades of tan, cream, brown, and greige.
 Nonstop, deep raspberry-pink blooms earlier than other varieties and won’t quit till early fall.
 Foliage turns bold red-orange in autumn.

 The low, mounded form is excellent for foundation plantings.
 Use in mixed shrub borders or as a low hedge, too.